vsrinivas/fuchsia/docs/syscalls/datapipe_write.md

 be a multiple of the data pipe's element size. *buffer* is the source of the data (and should have *requested* bytes available to read).

-Note that this may do a partial write (if the data pipe has insufficient available capacity to accomodate the entire requested write), with the amount of data written returned.
+If **MX_DATAPIPE_WRITE_FLAG_ALL_OR_NONE** is set in *flags*, this either writes the requested amount of data or none at all.
+Otherwise this may do a partial write (if the data pipe has insufficient available capacity to accomodate the entire requested write), with the amount of data written returned.

-TODO(vtl): There should be an "all or none" write flag.

 ## RETURN VALUE